How much can I borrow?

-Before you make the decision to buy or invest in Australian property, please speak with your accountant or a professional tax adviser since Australian and international tax law is subject to change.
+Before you decide to buy or invest in Australian property, please speak with your accountant or a professional tax adviser since Australian and international tax law is subject to change.

-Under Australian tax law, your foreign income and any capital gains you make will be subject to Australian tax law if you’re classed as a resident of Australia.
+Under Australian tax law, your foreign income and any capital gains you make will be subject to Australian tax law if you’re classed as an Australian resident.

 Generally speaking, Australian expats that have lived in Hong Kong for more than 2 years will be classed as a non-resident for tax purposes by the Australian Taxation Office (ATO).

-Isn’t there are Double Taxation Agreement (DTA) between Australia and China?
+Isn’t there a Double Taxation Agreement (DTA) between Australia and China?